utdata/csvkit-nicar/README.md

 ## Our scenario

 We have CSV files of [Mixed Beverage Gross Receipts](https://data.texas.gov/Government-and-Taxes/Mixed-Beverage-Gross-Receipts/naix-2893) for five different counties that make up the MSA that includes Austin, Texas.
-The data convers the December 2017 reporting period.
+The data covers the December 2017 reporting period.

 We want to write a story that illustrates the top alcohol sellers in each of the five counties, and some summaries for the area as a whole.
 But there is a catch ... the county name is not in the file.
 We do, however, have a lookup table to match county ID with a name.